-- (1) A written diet order, signed by a physician, is on file. - (2) The services are under the supervision of a Registered Dietitian. - (3) Assessment of the consumer by the provider dietitian validates the need and the consumer's ability to remain on the therapeutic diet when eating meals not supplied by the provider. - (4) Reassessment of need by the provider dietitian will be determined no less than every six months, and it is recommended that it be done quarterly. - (5) A current diet manual detailing the types, definitions, characteristics and rationales of each diet approved by the provider R.D. is available.
-The manual will provide guidelines for making appropriate food substitutes which comply with the dietary guidelines and the system for packaging and delivering the meals. - (6) A nutrient analysis of therapeutic diet menus verifies that the therapeutic diet guidelines are met.

-- (7) Medical nutrition counseling by an R.D. is documented and communicated to the other care providers of the consumer. - (8) The therapeutic diet cycle menu is approved by OOA in advance.
+- 1) A written diet order, signed by a physician, is on file. - 2) The services are under the supervision of a Registered Dietitian. - 3) Assessment of the consumer by the provider dietitian validates the need and the consumer's ability to remain on the therapeutic diet when eating meals not supplied by the provider. - 4) Reassessment of need by the provider dietitian will be determined no less than every six months, and it is recommended that it be done quarterly. - 5) A current provider R.D. is available.
+The manual will provide guidelines for making appropriate food substitutes which comply with the dietary guidelines and the system for packaging and delivering the meals. - 6) A nutrient analysis of therapeutic diet menus verifies that the therapeutic diet guidelines are met. - Medical nutrition counseling by an R.D. is documented and communicated to the other care providers of the consumer.